 Electric vs. combustion - are electric boat engines worthwhile?

-- 1. What are the advantages and disadvantages of electric motors and combustion engines for you?
+What are the advantages and disadvantages of e-motors and internal combustion engines for you?

 What does the speed of the boat depend on?